Probate Q&A Series

 Key Steps to Move Toward Final Closure

 • Verify that all creditors received notice and that the statutory claims period has expired.
 See G.S.
-28A-18-2 for notice requirements.
+28A-14-1 and G.S.
+28A-14-3 for notice and claims requirements.

 • File any supplemental account if new assets or debts surface after the initial filing.

-• Resolve beneficiary objections before the hearing date to avoid postponements.
+• Resolve beneficiary objections before closing to avoid delays.

-• Confirm that the clerk’s office schedules and notices the review hearing on your final account.
+• Confirm that the clerk’s office has completed its audit of your final account.

-• After distribution, file a petition for discharge to release the personal representative from further estate liability.
+• After distribution, file for discharge to release the personal representative from further estate liability.
 See G.S.
-28A-18-12.
+28A-23-7.

 Conclusion and Next Steps

 Filing the final account starts the closing process but does not end the estate administration in North Carolina.
-You must obtain court approval, resolve any outstanding issues, and secure a final decree before the estate closes.
+You must complete the required administration, satisfy the clerk’s audit requirements, and obtain discharge before the estate closes.
 If you face delays or objections, professional guidance can keep your probate on track.

 Our team at Pierce Law Group has extensive experience guiding clients through every probate step.
 Let us help you move your case to a prompt and proper conclusion.
 Contact us today by emailing intake@piercelaw.com or calling (919) 341-7055.